benchmark-urbanism/cityseer-api/docs/src/pages/intro.md

 pip install cityseer
 ```

-Code tests are run against `python 3.10`, though the code base will generally be compatible with other recent versions of
+Code tests are run against `python 3.10`, though the code base will generally be compatible with Python 3.8+.
-Python 3.

 ## Notebooks